Nice to meet you.

 Transformers can translate multiple text sequences together, unlike existing neural networks such as recurrent neural networks (RNNs), gated RNNs, and long short-term memory (LSTMs).
 This ability is derived from an underlying “attention mechanism” that prompts the model to tend to important parts of the input statement and leverage the data to generate a response.

-Transformer models recently outpaced older ones in machine learning and have become prominent in solving language translation problems.
-Original transformer architecture has formed the basis of AI text generators, like a ChatGPT, GPT-2, bidirectional encoder representations from transformers (BERT), and MegaMOIBART.
+Transformer models recently outpaced older neural networks and have become prominent in solving language translation problems.
+Original transformer architecture has formed the basis of AI text generators, like a Generative Pre-trained transformer like ChatGPT, bidirectional encoder representations from transformers (BERT), Turing (T5), and MegaMOIBART.

 The architecture of a transformer depends on which AI model you train it on, the size of the training dataset, and the vector dimensions of word sequences.
-Mathematical attributes of input and pre-trained data need to be factored in before adopting a specific architecture for your business use case.
+Mathematical attributes of input and pre-trained data are required to process desired outcomes.

 • Encoder-only architecture is a double-stacked transformer that uses the input tokens to predict output tokens.
-Examples are BERT and Google Bard.
+Examples are BERT and Google Gemini.

-• An encoder-decoder model uses all six layers of the neural network to position word sequences and derive English counterparts.
-Examples are T5 and Deepmind’s AlphaFold and AlphaStar.
+• An encoder-decoder model uses all six layers of the neural network to position word sequences and derive language counterparts.
+Examples are Turing and Deepmind’s AlphaFold and AlphaStar.

 • Decoder-only architecture sees the input fed as a prompt to the model without recurrence.
-The output depends on what next words the model would select based on the previous words.
+The output depends on the nature of input that determines the nature of new tokens.
 Examples are Open AI’s GPT and GPT-2.

-• Bidirectional Auto Regressive Transformer, or BART, is based on natural language processing (NLP) and designed to pre-train sequence-to-sequence models.
-It uses transfer learning to train a model to reconstruct the original text.
+• Bidirectional Auto Regressive Transformer, or BART, is based on natural language processing (NLP) and designed to process and analyze text in one direction.
+It uses transfer learning to learn from the previous tokens and apply that context for newer word generation.

 Mainly used for language translation and text summarization, transformers can scan words and sentences with a clever eye.
 Artificial neural networks shot out of the gate as the new phenomenon that solved critical problems like computer vision and object detection.
 The introduction of transformers applied the same intelligence in language translation and generation.